 - Area protection covers an entire space or area — such as the inside of a building.

 - Object protection covers a particular object—such as a safe.

 Alarm systems offer a network of surveillance equipment that automatically notifies a central monitoring service when the system detects unauthorized intruders.
 Trained staff at the service will then contact both the owners and the authorities.

-Video technology gets smaller, better, and cheaper every year.
+Video technology gets smaller, better and cheaper every year.
 For a modest investment, you can cover the perimeter of your business with video surveillance, and also digitally record substantial amounts of video.
-What you capture could play an important role in catching a thief and retrieving your property.
+What you capture could help in catching a thief and retrieving your property.

 Protect valuable items

 Even if your business does not stock valuable items, consider the money or checks you routinely handle.

 - Deposit large amounts of money in the bank as soon as possible, but if you must keep substantial amounts, keep them in a safe for protection from fire and theft.